Xpom45/rsschool-cv/cv.md

 * GitHub: Xpom45
 ***
 ## About myself
 I'm 28 years old, I work as a PC Technician.
-I want to change profession, so I'm learning programming.
+I want to change profession, so I'm learning programming in RS School.
 ***
 ## Languages
 * **Russian** - native speaker